-The following aims to help health professionals to assess and communicate the potential risks associated with COVID-19 infection, and allow the traveller to make as informed a decision as possible regarding their travel plans.
+The following information aims to help health professionals to assess and communicate the potential risks associated with COVID-19 infection and allow the traveller to make as informed a decision as possible regarding their travel plans.

-Travellers should be aware of travel advice, government, and public health recommendations for the UK, any transit-countries, and all destination countries.
-Advice may change quickly, and therefore travellers should stay up to date before, and during travel.
+It is important that travellers are aware of travel advice, government, and public health recommendations for the UK, any transit countries, and all destination countries.
+Advice, entry requirements and travel restrictions may change quickly, and therefore travellers should stay up to date before, and during travel.

 - be prepared to follow the advice of local authorities abroad.
 Be ready to comply with local isolation, social distancing, or quarantine requirements, and to rely on the local health system.

-- make sure you have enough medication with you in case you are abroad longer than planned.
+- ensure they have enough medication in case they are abroad longer than planned.

-- be prepared for logistical and financial disruption to your travel.
+- be prepared for logistical and financial disruption to their travel.

-- arrange extra support for family members, dependants or pets who may need care if you are abroad longer than planned.
+- arrange extra support for family members, dependants or pets who may need care if they are abroad longer than planned.

-- ensure that you can access all recommended travel services including vaccines and malaria prophylaxis (if required).
+- ensure that they can access recommended travel services including vaccines and malaria prophylaxis (if required).

 Travellers at higher risk of developing serious illness include those who are: